 Walking with God and beginning a career can sometimes be a challenge to do at the same time.
 Come connect with others as we lay a foundation for a lifetime of using our gifts and skills for God’s kingdom.
 Primarily for adults in their 20s and early 30s.

 Kingdom Builders 10.10 am SB 220

 This class is geared toward adults in their 30s and 40s.
 Excellent teaching and warm fellowship characterize this class.
 Many would say this class is where they first began finding community in the church.
-This fall we will be digging into the “I Am” passages of Jesus in the book of John.
 On top of Sunday mornings, we also meet a few times throughout the year for socials in someone’s home or a local pool.
 Come join this growing class where God’s Word is cherished and friendships are deep.

 Teacher: Ryan Dickerson